shefket-mustafa/shefket-mustafa/README.md

 ---

 ## 🚀 Current Focus
-- ⚛️ Practicing features like Typescript, Tailwind CSS, Context API, lifting state, conditional rendering, and controlled components and looking into Redux/Toolkit
+- ⚛️ Practicing features like Redux, Typescript, Tailwind CSS, Context API, lifting state, conditional rendering, and controlled components.
 - 🧠 Exploring performance optimization techniques using hooks like useMemo and useCallback to reduce unnecessary re-renders
 - 📘 Applying concepts from my React course by tackling open-ended challenges and building my own solutions
 - 🧪 Creating new personal projects to sharpen my frontend skills and explore new tools